weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 </details>

-## Fusion (ranking) method
+## Combining and ranking results

 :::info Available from `v1.20` onwards
 :::

-You can select how the BM25 and vector search results are combined to determine the ranking using the `fusionType` argument.
+BM25 and vector search results can be combined and ranked in different ways.

-The default is `rankedFusion`. `rankedFusion` adds inverted ranks of the BM25 and vector search methods.
-Alternatively, you can use `relativeScoreFusion` which adds normalized (between 0-1) scores of the BM25 and vector search methods.
+### Ranked fusion

+The `rankedFusion` algorithm is Weaviate's original hybrid fusion algorithm.

+In this algorithm, each object is scored according to its position in the results for that search (vector or keyword).
+The top-ranked objects in each search get the highest scores.
+Scores decrease going from top to least ranked.
+The total score is calculated by adding the rank-based scores from the vector and keyword searches.

+### Relative score fusion

+New in Weaviate version 1.20.

+In `relativeScoreFusion` the vector search and keyword search scores are scaled between `0` and `1`.
+The highest raw score becomes `1` in the scaled scores.
+The lowest value is assigned `0`.
+The remaining values are ranked between `0` and `1`.
+The total score is a scaled sum of the normalized vector similarity and normalized BM25 scores.

+For more information on fusion methods, see [this blog post](/blog/hybrid-search-fusion-algorithms)

+The default fusion method is `rankedFusion`.
 The following examples specify `relativeScoreFusion`.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">